 Exactly what do you look for when you want to buy a metal shed?
 Or more to the point, what do you want to avoid?

 I asked this question to Philip Kandel and his brother John when I visited their Store More trade stand at this year's GLEE Gardening Trade Exhibition in Birmingham.
-Store More offer arguably the largest selection of non timber storage buildings to the trade in the UK, so this is the place to start.

 Firstly it comes with a single base rail as opposed to the sections that you have to construct together, which is common on most value for money metal sheds.
 This saves time and adds strength to the unit.